-Built by a top manufacturer.
-Heavy-duty with a strong magnet.
-Drills precise holes, even at angles.
+Reliable operation.
+Heavy-duty with a strong magnet for bigger projects.
+Drills precise holes from various types of angles and distances.
 Price is impressive for its class.

 Drill presses (sometimes called pillar drills) come in all shapes and sizes.
-It's great to have plenty of choice, but the variety does complicate buying.
+It's great to have plenty of choices, but the variety does complicate the selection process.
 Do you need a benchtop or floor-standing model?
 What kind of motor power?
 How many gears?
 What about quill travel?

 The basic components of a drill press are relatively simple.
 An electric motor is attached to a gearbox, composed of two sets of stepped pulleys.
 The number of steps defines the number of speeds available.
 A v-belt runs between the pulleys, transferring power to a rotating spindle, called a quill.
 A drill chuck is fitted to this quill.
 The chuck is raised or lowered using a handle on the side.

 This whole head assembly — the drill head — is supported at the top of a steel column.
 Column height varies, given either a floor-standing drill press, or one designed for benchtop use.
 A large base (or foot), usually made of cast iron, provides stability.